 Upon their return from the border intervention, South Carolina’s citizen-soldiers soon found themselves preparing for deployment to France.
-When war with Germany was declared in April, South Carolina’s troops were called up for the defense of the state.
-That summer, however, they were summoned into federal service.
+When war with Germany started in April, South Carolina’s troops served for the defense of the state.
+That summer, however, federal service summoned them.
 In the reorganization that followed the activation of the National Guard for federal service, the 1st South Carolina Regiment became the 118th Infantry.
 Assigned to the 30th (“Old Hickory”) Division, the 118th would become one of the most distinguished regiments of the American Expeditionary Forces (AEF).

 Activation of the National Guard on July 25, 1917 doubled the size of the U.S. Army, but even this expansion was insufficient to realistically affect the course of the war in Europe.

 Another more controversial policy followed: the national draft.
 For the first time since the desperate days of the Confederacy, South Carolina men were subject to conscription.
 Draftees were organized into the national army, distinguished from both the regular army and the National Guard.
-This national army also included the segregated troops of the 93rd Division, whose 371st Regiment was composed primarily of African-American South Carolinians.
+This national army also included the segregated troops of the 93rd Division, composed primarily of African-American South Carolinians in the 371st Regiment.

 More than two million black U.S. males between 21 and 31 registered for conscription.
 Even though they represented 10 percent of the total draft registration, there were only four “Buffalo Soldier” regiments in the U.S. Army to take in these new soldiers, and none of those regiments were slated for AEF service.
 With some reluctance, the U.S. War Department agreed to create the 93rd Division in the national army.

 The 93rd Division contained four regiments: the 369th, 370th, 371st and 372nd.
-The 371st formed at Camp Jackson in August 1917 and was the only regiment in the 93rd Division formed primarily of draftees.
+The 371st formed at Camp Jackson in August 1917, mainly of 93rd Division draftees.
 The 371st, unlike the other regiments, consisted mainly of African-Americans from across the South.